OT-OSM/redis-setup/docs/02_sharded-cluster.md

 # Redis node that needs to be removed
 redis-follower4 ansible_ssh_host=172.31.53.190 redis_port=6379 exporter_port=9121 leader_id=2 node_status=remove
 ```

+**Note: Make sure at a time, we remove only one node.
+This rule need to be followed strictly.**

 Once the inventory changes are done, we need to execute the ansible playbook: